Lij Iyasu: Reign

 On the night of 12–13 December 1913, Emperor Menelik II died.
 Iyasu was informed of his grandfather's death.
 The Emperor's body was secretly locked away in a small room adjoining the Se'el Bet Kidane Meheret (Our Lady Covenant of Mercy) Church on the grounds of the Imperial Palace.
 No public announcement of the Emperor's death was made, and no requiem or any type of mourning ritual was allowed.
 Empress Taitu was immediately expelled from the Imperial Palace and sent to the old palace on Mt.
 Entoto.
 Lij Iyasu's aunt, Zewditu Menelik, was also removed from the palace and banished into internal exile at her estates at Falle.
 By mid-January, the news had slipped through the official wall of silence.
 On 10 January 1914, the leading nobles of Ethiopia had gathered to discuss their response to his loss and the future of Ethiopia.
 "Although no records of the 1914 meeting have come to the author's notice," Marcus admits, he states that "it is safe to conclude" that their arrival in Addis Ababa "indicated their fidelity to Menelik's heir."
 However, they opposed his immediate coronation, although they did approve of his proposal to crown his father "Negus of the North".

 Lij Iyasu showed a pronounced lack of interest in the day-to-day running of the government, leaving most of the work for the ministers to deal with.
 However, the cabinet of ministers remained largely unchanged from the days of his grandfather, and by now the ministers wielded much power and influence.
 They were constantly subject to insults and disparagement by Lij Iyasu who referred to them as "my grandfather's fattened sheep."
 He constantly spoke of his intention of dismissing "these Shewans", as he called them, and appointing new officials and creating a new aristocracy of his own choosing.
 His essentially reformist orientation clashed with the conservatism of his grandfather's old ministers.
-As Paul Henze notes, Iyasu "seems deliberately to have antagonized the Shoan establishment.
+As Paul Henze notes, Iyasu "seems deliberately to have antagonized the Shewan establishment.
 He lacked the diplomatic skill and the refined sense of discretion that came naturally to Tafari."

 Iyasu's many capricious acts served only to further alienate the aristocracy.
 One was his betrothal of his royal-blooded cousin Woizero Sakamyelesh Seyfu to his former driver, Tilahun.
 Another was the appointment of his Syrian friend, the rubber merchant Hasib Ydlibi, to the position of Nagadras (or Customs-Master) at the railway depot at Dire Dawa, thus giving him control of the vast tariffs and customs that were collected there.
 All this, combined with Iyasu's frequent absences from the capital, created the ideal environment for the ministers, led by Fitawrari Habte Giyorgis, the Minister of War, to plot his downfall.